-Dogs bark for a lot of reasons.
+One of the ways your dog communicates with you is through barking.
 You might find excessive barking annoying or it may cause problems if your pet is barking excessively when you aren’t home.
-The key to stopping your pet from barking when he shouldn’t is to start by understanding why your dog is barking in the first place.
+While it is important that you're able to communicate with your dog, you might need them to stop barking.
+The key to stopping your pet from barking when they shouldn’t is to start by understanding why your dog is barking in the first place.

 Why do dogs bark?